Bungunya, Queensland: Geography

 Bungunya is located immediately north of the Macintyre River, which is the border between Queensland and New South Wales.
 The Weir River flows from east to west through the northern part of the locality.
 Other creeks flow from east to west through other parts of the locality.
 All of these rivers and creeks ultimately flow into the Barwon River in New South Wales.

 The town is located in the approximate centre of the locality.
 The Barwon Highway (from St George to Goondiwindi) passes from east to west through the middle of the locality, immediately to the north of the town.
 The Meandarra – Talwood Road (State Route 74) runs north from the Barwon Highway through the centre of the northern part of the locality.
 The South Western railway line (from Warwick to Dirranbandi) also passes from east to west through the locality, but to the immediate south of the town.
-The locality was once served by the former Bungunya railway station (28.4264°S 149.6575°E) in the town and by the former Welltown railway station (28.4445°S 149.7325°E) in the east of the locality.
+The locality is served by the Bungunya railway station (28.4264°S 149.6575°E) in the town and was served by the now-abandoned Welltown railway station (28.4445°S 149.7325°E) in the east of the locality.

 The land is very flat, approximately 180 metres above sea level, and is extensively developed for agriculture.